 The Australian Gardening Calendar is a great place to start.
 Easy Container Gardening is an easy ebook and right now free.
 Vertical Gardening has great tips and is currently also free.
 A to Z Gardening for Beginners has lots of information and the ebook is free.

 To get started with herbs you can either use seeds, buy seedlings or simply regrow from fresh herbs you purchase.
-Any with roots can be placed in water to strengthen their roots then grown in a pot or the garden.
+Any herbs or plants with roots can be placed in water to strengthen their roots and then grown in a pot or the garden.

 2. Lettuce and Greens

-Grow lettuce from the roots of lettuce you have purchased or get seeds or seelings.
+Grow lettuce from the roots of lettuce you have purchased or get seeds or seedlings.

 Berries are packed with nutrients and can be made into jam, desserts, frozen for smoothies and use later.
 They’re most likely to grow from seedlings or seeds purchased.

 Growing smaller varieties on a trellis ensures better use of space as pumpkins require a lot of space to spread out.
 They are great for soup, curry, pie, fruit cake, adding to just about anything and we use them every week.

 Pumpkins can be stored for long periods of time provided they are whole and the skin has not been damaged.

 Butternut is full of flavour and best for pies, soups, roasting etc so it is my preferred one to grow.
 Collect the seeds and grow more easily or dry the seeds for a snack.